6th Hollywood Critics Association Film Awards

-The 6th Hollywood Critics Association Film Awards, presented by the Hollywood Critics Association, took place on the evening of February 24, 2023 at the Beverly Wilshire Hotel, Beverly Hills, while the winners of the 1st Hollywood Critics Association Creative Arts Awards were announced earlier in the day on social media platforms.
+The 6th Hollywood Critics Association Film Awards, presented by the Hollywood Critics Association, took place on the evening of February 24, 2023, at the Beverly Wilshire Hotel, Beverly Hills, while the winners of the 1st Hollywood Critics Association Creative Arts Film Awards were announced earlier that day via social media platforms.
 The nominations for both events were announced on the HCA official YouTube channel and app on December 8 and December 15, 2022, respectively; Jalyn Hall, Jude Hill, and Madeleine McGraw announced the December 15 nominations.
-Comedian Tig Notaro hosted the ceremony.

 Everything Everywhere All at Once led the nominations with ten, followed by The Banshees of Inisherin with seven.
-The former also received six HCA Creative Arts Awards nominations, bringing the film's total to sixteen nominations.
+The former also received six HCA Creative Arts Awards nominations, bringing the film's total to 16 nominations.
 Everything Everywhere All at Once ultimately won the most awards with six wins, including Best Picture and Best Director (the Daniels); plus, one Creative Arts Award: Best Editing.

-The ceremony was broadcast live on KNEKT Television Network, and streamed on the official HCA YouTube channel and app.
+The ceremony was broadcast live on KNEKT Television Network, and streamed live on the official HCA YouTube channel and app.
+Comedian Tig Notaro hosted the ceremony.